drshooby/radiant/README.md

 This project is a full-fledged AI Single Page Application (SPA) built with serverless architecture and cloud infrastructure.
 It demonstrates best practices in modern cloud deployment, security, and AI integration.

+## What Does It Do

+AI-powered Valorant montage maker using AWS services.
+Takes ~20-second gameplay clips, detects kills using Rekognition, and generates an edited montage with AI commentary.

 ## Requirements

 - **Static Page**: Served via cloud storage (S3) as the frontend SPA.